 The night sky is heavy with smoke.
 Tiny, glowing cinders and sooty ash swirls through the air like mist and snow.
 All that can be seen are rows of taillights as everyone in the town attempts to evacuate the unexpected, deadly wildfire destroying everything in its path.
 If this sounds like the plot of an action movie, for too many people, it’s a terrible reality that they have lived through—or could face in the future.

-Local government public safety and communications teams must arm their citizens with safety tips and instructions for how to expeditiously evacuate their community by vehicle in the event of any dangerous local disaster, whether it be a hurricane, wildfire, flood, or devastating winter storm.
-We’ve compiled the safety recommendations below and encourage local governments to share these tips with their citizens.
+Local government public safety and communications teams must arm their residents with safety tips and instructions for how to expeditiously evacuate their community by vehicle in the event of any dangerous local disaster, whether it be a hurricane, wildfire, flood, or devastating winter storm.
+We’ve compiled the safety recommendations below and encourage local governments to share these tips with their residents.

 Put a Proactive Plan in Place and Aggregate Supplies